ryancramerdesign/ProcessWire/README.md

 ## Debug Mode

-Debug mode causes all errors to be reported to the screen, which can be hepful during development or troubleshooting.
+Debug mode causes all errors to be reported to the screen, which can be helpful during development or troubleshooting.
 When in the admin, it also enables reporting of extra information in the footer.
 Debug mode is not intended for live or production sites, as the information reported could be a problem for security.
 So be sure not to leave debug mode on for